Hort & Agronomy Graduate Group

 wish to be considered for fellowships, should file a

 Step 1: You submit your paid application to UC Davis electronically.
 You will be able to track the status of your application packet by logging back into the on-line application system to see which materials have been received.

 Step 2: Your application packet is reviewed by the Horticulture & Agronomy

-satisfactory performance on the GRE (and TOEFL or IELTS, if required), and positive
+satisfactory performance on the TOEFL or IELTS (if required).

 Step 3: If the Admissions Committee recommends acceptance, you will be